dftfeDevelopers/dftfe/MakeLibrary.md

   included as `#include <dftfe/foo.h>`, avoiding namespace clashes with other libraries.
 - A generated `config.h` (from `include/dftfe/config.h.in`) encodes all
-  build-time feature flags.
-It is installed alongside the other headers so consumers can test feature availability without guessing compile flags.
+  build-time feature flags. `cmake/dftfeGenerateConfig.cmake` owns the full
+  lifecycle: template processing at build time and installation alongside the other public headers, so consumers can test feature availability without guessing compile flags.
 - `CMakeLists.txt` uses modern CMake target-based semantics: generator expressions for include paths so build-tree paths are never baked into the exported targets, `set()` variables feeding `config.h` for all feature flags,